rkitover/sh-prompt-simple/README.md

 even in very slow shells like MSYS2, Cygwin and WSL.

-It's colorful and shows the git branch when in a git checkout, as well as the last command exit status (checkmark for success and X mark for non-zero exit.)
+It's colorful and shows the git branch when in a git checkout, as well as the last command exit status (green checkmark for success and red X mark for non-zero exit.)

 On MSYS2 it also shows the current value of `$MSYSTEM`, that is either `MSYS`, `MINGW32` or `MINGW64`.